Cowldwink/CoD-WpnDef-JSON-Converter/README.md

-# CoD-WpnDef-JSON-Converter - Powershell 5.1 scripts to convert CoD's WeaponDefs from and to JSON format!
+# CoD-WpnDef-JSON-Converter
 ## Intro
 - Set of Powershell scripts to convert WeaponDefs from/to JSON format.
+## Features
+- Experimental "WeaponDef porting" feature.
 ## Usage
 - Run `Launch.bat` to launch the script and select the soundaliase you wish to port to the other game.
 - The output will be produced at `.\Output\`.